 This is where you will normally find me when in the park.
 The campgrounds are big and well laid out, plus they are right in the center of the park.
 Other then in the heat of summer, this is a good place to stay.

-Furnace Creek Ranch Since I usually camp, Furnace Creek Ranch is my go to for food.
-They have a cafe, steakhouse and a saloon.
+Furnace Creek Ranch Since I usually camp, Furnace Creek Ranch is my go-to for food.
+They have a cafe, a steakhouse and a saloon.
 There is also a small grocery store that has a few different items if you are looking to buy a snack or something to cook at your campsite.
 My favorite is getting pizza from Corkscrew Saloon.

 In the interior of the park, there is only one gas station.
 Make sure to fill up when you are there if you need it as there literally is nothing else around.
 Yes, because of that the prices may be crazy expensive.